Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data

+is {\bf orientation-preserving} if the induced isomorphism in ordinary cohomology is or\-ien\-ta\-tion-preserving, where the orientations on $M$ and $N$ are the ones induced by the symplectic forms.
+Otherwise, it is {\bf orientation-reversing}.
+In Theorem~\ref{thm:strong}, we prove that an abstract orientation-preserving isomorphism of cohomology algebras must arise from an isomorphism of the dull graphs, which induces the given abstract isomorphism by way of the generators-and-relations presentation from Theorem~\ref{ThNew}.

+We will prove Theorem \ref{thm:unique} in Section \ref{sec5b} and explore its consequences.
+We will list the isomorphisms of the even-dimensional equivariant cohomology as $H_{S^1}^*(pt)$-algebras.
+We will check which of these algebra isomorphisms send the first equivariant Chern class $c_1^{S^1}(TM)$ to $c_1^{S^1}(TN)$.
+The isomorphisms with this property are induced by equivariant biholomorphisms of the $S^1$-manifolds, equipped with invariant complex structures that are compatible with the symplectic forms; see Corollary~\ref{cor:uniquec2} and Remark \ref{rem:orient-rev}.

-\begin{Example} \labell{counterE} The most surprising weak isomorphism described in Proposition~\ref{cor:partialflip} is the partial flip.
-We discovered the partial flip by trying to emulate Masuda's work on toric varieties.
-In that case, there are equivariant cohomology generators that are supported on $T$-invariant codimension 2 submanifolds.
-These generators are in a certain sense unique.
-We tried to establish similar uniqueness properties of our generators, which led us to some alternative generators, linear combinations of the original ones, that are not supported on $S^1$-invariant submanifolds.
-This led us to the partial flip isomorphism.
+More generally, there are orientation-preserving isomorphisms of equivariant cohomology rings, as $H_{S^1}^*(pt)$-algebras, that do not send $c_1^{S^1}(TM)$ to $c_1^{S^1}(TN)$ or to $-c_1^{S^1}(TN)$, namely the \emph{chain flips}, defined in Section \ref{sec5b}.
+We discovered the chain flip when trying to emulate Masuda's work on toric manifolds \cite{masuda}.
+In that case, there are equivariant cohomology generators that are supported on $T$-invariant codimension $2$ submanifolds.
+These generators in the toric context are, in a certain sense, unique.
+Trying to establish similar uniqueness properties for our generators has led us to some alternative generators, which are linear combinations of the originals and which are not Poincar\'e dual to $S^1$-invariant submanifolds.
+This led us to discover the chain flip isomorphism.

-We now consider two Hamiltonian $S^1$-manifolds with extended graphs shown in Figure~\ref{fig:partial flip}.
-The underlying decorated graphs are not isomorphic, so Karshon's work \cite{karshon} implies that the two manifolds are not $S^1$-equivariantly symplectomorphic.
-Still, {\em a priori} they could be symplectomorphic, equivariantly diffeomorphic, or diffeomorphic.
-We now show they cannot be $S^1$-equivariantly diffeomorphic.

-Let $M$ and $N$ be the Hamiltonian $S^1$-manifolds with extended graphs above and let $f:H_{S^1}^{2*}(M;\Z)\to H_{S^1}^{2*}(N;\Z)$ be the weak isomorphism induced by the partial flip (see Proposition~\ref{rem:iso}).
-We aim to show that there cannot be an $S^1$-equivariant diffeomorphism $F: N\to M$ inducing $f$ in equivariant cohomology.

-For the set of isolated fixed points, the isotropy weights at any isolated fixed point are the negatives\footnote{This is our sign convention.
-One could choose the opposite convention and then all signs would be reversed.} of the coefficients of the non-zero restrictions of the generators to that fixed point.
-For the two extended graphs in Figure~\ref{fig:partial flip}, those sets of weights are